tethysplatform/tethys/docs/installation/linux.rst

 * 52 North WPS with GRASS and Sextante enabled for geoprocessing services, and
 * GeoServer for spatial dataset publishing.

-Installing some of these dependencies can be VERY difficult, so they have been provided as Docker containers to make installation easier.
+Installing some of these dependencies can be VERY difficult, so they have been provided as Docker containers to make installation EASY.
 The following instructions will walk you through installation of these software using Docker.
-See the `Docker Documentation <https://docs.docker.com/>`_ for more information about Docker.
+See the `Docker Documentation <https://docs.docker.com/>`_ for more information about Docker containers.

 Initialize the Docker Containers